punktDe/archivist/Readme.md

 ## Archivist Eel Helper

-`Archivist.buildSortingCharacter(string)` Generates an upper case sorting character from the given string.
+`Archivist.buildSortingCharacter(string, position = 1)` Generates an upper case sorting character from the given string.
+Take the character from the given position.